Andrew Frye is senior vice president and president, APAC, for Baxter Healthcare and is the current Chairman of the Board of Directors for APACMed.

 Mr. Prabhakaran worked at Baxter International from 2007 to 2016, most recently as President, Asia Pacific, where he oversaw a commercial and manufacturing footprint exceeding $2 billion in sales with over 12,000 employees.
 From 1997 to 2006, Mr. Prabhakaran worked at Boston Scientific in senior leadership roles.
 He began his career at Boehringer Mannheim GmBH in India.

-He has been a member of the board of AdvaMed in China, and has helped build government partnerships across the region.
+He is a member of the board of APACMed and has previously been a board member of AdvaMed in China, and has helped build government partnerships across the region.